calwalker1/D3FileCleaner/README.md

 # D3 File Cleaner

-A script to delete MOV/PNGs from a directory while retaining the latest version (simmilar to 'delete unused media' function in Disguise).
+A script to delete MOV/PNGs from a directory while retaining the latest version (simmilar to 'manage old media' function in Disguise).

 ## Features